 A few keywords keep an eye out for are “complete balanced diet”.
 Seeing these words on the pet food label will let you know that you are on the right track.

 After you’ve narrowed down their food choices accordingly, it’s then just a matter of trial and error.
-Choosing the best new food for your pup can be a frustrating process, but your dog will thank you for it later when they are feeling happy and healthy!
+Choosing the best new food for your active pup can be a frustrating process, but your dog will thank you for it later when they are feeling happy and healthy!

 How to Safely Transition Your Dog to Their New Food